Media roundtable with App State athletic director Doug Gillin is revealing, candid, broad

 Is it detrimental to the Sun Belt Conference to have the team with a best record host the conference championship game in football, rather than a neutral site with maybe a neutral site sponsor?

 "I don't think it is detrimental at all, nor do I think it is that important to find a neutral site sponsor.
-What the Sun Belt is doing is working great.
-We were fortunate to host the inaugural championship game and the second year, too.
+What the Sun Belt's doing is working great.
+We were fortunate to host the inaugural championship game and then host it the second year, too.
 We look forward to hosting it again."

 Where does the Hwy.
 105 project stand, the old high school property?